s37312001/taiwan-covid-policy-impact-analysis/findings.md

 - public event cancellation rules were tightened
 - stay-at-home requirements were also raised

-### Interpretation
-This pattern suggests that Taiwan used a **responsive intervention model**: restrictions were intensified when outbreak severity rose and then relaxed when cases came down.

-### Portfolio framing
-For a business or policy analytics interview, this shows the ability to connect:

-- numerical results
-- time-based context
-- policy decisions
-- operational interpretation

 ---

 ## Key Finding 3: Taiwan followed a “soft lockdown” pattern rather than prolonged hard lockdown

 The project observes that Taiwan did not maintain the strictest policy level for extended periods.
 Instead, restrictions were increased during severe periods and downgraded afterward.

-### Interpretation
-This suggests that the government attempted to balance:

-- epidemic control
-- public mobility
-- economic and social continuity

-### Why this matters
-This is useful as an example of **adaptive policy design**, where interventions are escalated when needed rather than fixed at the highest possible restriction level.

 ---